sloria/sphinx-issues/README.rst

     issues_user_uri = "https://github.com/{user}"
     issues_user_prefix = "@"

-The extension is very configurable and can be used with any kind of issue tracker.
-Here is how you could configure it for use with a custom hosed GitLab instance:
+You can also use this extension with other issue trackers.
+Here is how you could configure it for a hosted GitLab instance:

 .. code-block:: python